nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

 		     NULL);		/* No event info provided. */

 .. note::
-	There is a deprecated way of logging Event Manager events by writing string to the provided buffer which is supported until NCS2.0.
+	There is a deprecated way of logging Event Manager events by writing a string to the provided buffer that will be supported until a future release of |NCS|.

 Submitting an event
 ===================